10 Ways to Improve Your Brand's ChatGPT Visibility

 Check your homepage and main product pages.
 Can someone understand your value proposition in 10 seconds?
 If not, simplify.

-Use structured data markup where appropriate.
 Clear HTML structure with proper headings helps AI parse your content.
 Avoid putting important information in images or videos that AI can't read.

-6. Target comparison and "best of" queries
+6. Why should you target comparison and "best of" queries?

+Create content that targets these queries directly.
 Be fair in comparisons.
 If you trash competitors, it looks biased.
 If you give an honest assessment that highlights your strengths, it builds credibility.

 AI visibility is relative.
-You're not just trying to show up.
-You're trying to show up instead of (or alongside) your competitors.
+You're not trying to show up in isolation.
+You're trying to show up instead of or alongside competitors.
+Track which competitors appear when you don't and analyze what they're doing differently.

+Do they have more reviews?
+Better content?
+Stronger press coverage?
 SearchSeal tracks competitor visibility alongside your own, so you can see exactly who's winning the AI recommendation game in your space and identify gaps to close.

 Make sure your positioning is consistent across your website and social profiles and press coverage and third-party listings.
 Use the same language to describe what you do.
 This helps AI build a clear, accurate picture of your brand.

-AI models increasingly supplement their training data with real-time information.
+AI models increasingly supplement training data with real-time information.
 Perplexity searches the web live.
 ChatGPT can browse.
-Google's AI Overviews pull fresh results.
+A brand that publishes regularly has an advantage over one that went quiet two years ago.

+Keep your blog active.
+Engage on social media.
+Get mentioned in current news and discussions.
 Recency alone won't guarantee visibility, but it gives you an edge as AI tools get better at incorporating fresh information.

 Putting it together